leaningtech/labs/src/content/docs/cheerpj2/00-faq.md

 Not yet.
 The main problem is that RuneScape requires low level network connections primitives (sockets) which are not provided by browsers at this time due to security concerns.
 In the future we might provide a paid add-on to the CheerpJ Applet Runner extension to support this use case via tunneling.

-## How can I use CheerpJ to generate WebAssembly code instead of Javascript?
+## How can I use CheerpJ to generate WebAssembly code instead of JavaScript?

 CheerpJ cannot be used to generate WebAssembly code at the moment.